 Step 1: Learn about poultry farming first

-Of course, many factors can lead to the failure of a poultry farming business, but the major cause of failure is a lack of skills.
+Of course, many factors can lead to the failure of a poultry farming business, but the primary cause of failure is a lack of skills.

 Most beginner farmers rush into poultry farming after hearing that it’s a lucrative investment.
 Sadly, regrets almost always follow afterward.

-As you prepare to invest in poultry farming, you need to understand its nature as a very dedicating and skill-demanding business.
-That is, to succeed as a poultry farmer, you’ve to know and adhere to the rules.
+As you prepare to invest in poultry farming, you need to understand its nature as a very dedicated and skill-demanding business.
+To succeed as a poultry farmer, you must know and adhere to the rules.

-As an example, you’re not going to mishandle day-old chicks and escape without the pain of losing your birds over a night.
+As an example, you’re not going to mishandle day-old chicks and escape without the pain of losing your birds.

-So, invest your money and time in learning about poultry farming before you pump money into it.
-Here are 10 ways to learn poultry farming.
+So, invest your money and time learning about poultry farming before you pump money into it.
+Here are ten ways to learn poultry farming.

-Step 2: Evaluate your objectives to choose a poultry sector
+Step 2: Evaluate your objectives for choosing a poultry sector

 Poultry farming is no different from other businesses.
-To succeed in a poultry farming business, you need to be clear on what you want to achieve.
+To succeed in a poultry farming business, you must be clear on what you want to achieve.

-Here, I would define business objectives as the short- and long-term accomplishments you’re hoping to make through your poultry farming project.
+Here, I would define business objectives as the short-term and long-term accomplishments you hope to make through your poultry farming project.
 Knowing your aims is extremely important.
-This knowledge will help you to identify which specific niche of poultry farming to focus on.
+This knowledge will help you identify which niche of poultry farming you should pursue.

-There are several poultry segments to consider and chances are that you’ll be leveraging one or more of the niches to attain your desired outcomes.
-The two major chicken farming niches are as follows
+There are several poultry segments to consider, and chances are that you’ll leverage one or more of the niches to attain your desired outcomes.
+The two major chicken farming niches are as follows.

 - Keeping layer chicken –for egg production